 Figure C

- Look in the clear Window area.
+Look in the clear Window area.
 Check the liquid in the RoActemra pre-filled pen (See Figure C).
 It should be clear and colourless to pale yellow.
 Do not inject RoActemra if the liquid is cloudy, discoloured, or has lumps or particles in it because it may not be safe to use.
 Safely dispose of the pre-filled pen in a sharps container and get a new one.

- Wash your hands well with soap and water.
+Wash your hands well with soap and water.

 Step 2.
 Choose and Prepare an Injection Site